KaomN/roger-skyline-1/README.md

 ### Deployment

 We can create a script that checks /var/www/html folder with the temp/html folder, if there is a difference we copy over from /html to /var/www/html.
 The script will also create a backup of /var/www/html first before copying over.
-After the script is run it will send an email to notify that deployment has been done.
+The script will also send a mail to notify that deployment has been done.

 Create new script file `update_html.sh`
 Add: